Particl-Community/academy/intro/intro_general_functions.rst

 Because funds need to be sent to cryptographic addresses, it can be hard to remember who owns which address. :term:`Particl Desktop`'s address book page is there specifically to help you make sense of these addresses by saving them to contacts.

-- Save both public and private PART addresses and enter their contact information
+- Save both public and private PART addresses and enter their contact information.
 - Display a contact's address and all of its details in a block explorer.
 - Sign and verify messages using PART addresses.
-- When sending funds to one of your contact, you can quickly pick their address from the address book.
+- When sending funds to one of your contacts, you can quickly pick their address from the address book.

 ----